Alectene/parsetagram/README.md

 # parsetagram
-# Parstagram - Part I
+# parsetagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.